rthewhite/homebridge-homewizard/README.md

 the accessories factory in `accessories.js` aware of you new device type.
 The factory receives the entire response of the get-sensors call from the HomeWizard which lists all devices.

 # Changelog
+- 0.0.44 - Added support for different switchTypes, see example config
+- 0.0.43 - Fix for contact sensors
+- 0.0.39 - HomeWizard curtains support, thanks to ygageot!
+- 0.0.37 - Initial Heatlink support, thanks to ygageot!
 - 0.0.33 - Contact sensor support, thanks to ygageot!
 - 0.0.32 - Smoke sensor support, thanks to: ygageot!
 - 0.0.31 - Radiator valve support, thanks to: ygageot!